This opinion was published in Deccan Herald on September 29, 2022.

-Shreya is a Senior Resident Fellow working in the area of Health and Education.
-She is currently working on research projects related to public health, patient rights and inclusive education.
+Shreya was a Senior Resident Fellow working in the area of Health and Education.
+She worked on research projects related to public health, patient rights and inclusive education.
 Her areas of interest include Public Health, Right to Education, Constitutional law, Cyber law, and the intersection of Health and Technology.
 Shreya graduated with a B.A.
 LL.B.
 (Hons.) from Hidayatullah National Law University, Raipur in 2018.
 She has been published in newspapers and websites like The Hindu and The Wire.
 She has co-authored the Centre for Civil Society’s ‘Compendium of laws to be repealed in Chhattisgarh’.
 In collaboration with the Centre for Communication Governance (CCG), she submitted an academic paper to MEITY on ‘Non-Consensual Obscene Content and Indian Law’.
 Prior to joining Vidhi, she has interned with policy organisations like CCG and the Land Rights Initiative at the Centre for Policy Research, in the Chambers of Senior Advocate Prashant Bhushan, and with law firms like Karanjawala & Co and Samvaad Partners.

 Nihal Sahu is a Research Associate, Health at the Vidhi Centre for Legal Policy

 How Rajasthan Can Make Right to Health a Reality